 The website is user friendly, so if you have a 4th grader or an upcoming 4th grader, you can obtain this pass and even plan your trip around visiting those Parks.
 It also shows you local places you can visit to get outdoors that maybe you hadn’t heard of before.

 Rocky Mountain National Park was my favorite place to visit in Colorado.
 The beauty all around me took my breath away and brought tears to my eyes at the same time.
 There is something about being in God’s creation that can give you so much peace.

-I hope these tips for How to Plan the BEST Family Vacation on a Budget have been helpful for you!
+I hope these tips to Road Trip on a Budget have been helpful for you!
 To me, the trip seems much more enjoyable knowing that the money we have set aside goes a long way and we won’t have trouble paying our regular bills after returning back home.

 What tips do you have for saving money on trips that I could add to the list?
 Happy (cheap) travels!